How to import or move fish for human consumption to the UK.

 - non-EU, EEA or EFTA countries to the UK must enter at a border control post

-- EU, EEA or EFTA countries to Great Britain do not need to enter at a border control post until January 2022
+- EU, EEA or EFTA countries to Great Britain must enter at a border control post from 1 July 2022

 - Great Britain to Northern Ireland must enter at a designated point of entry in Northern Ireland